MoVA: Adapting Mixture of Vision Experts to Multimodal Context: Experiments

 \subsection{Implementation Details}

-As mentioned in~\cref{sec:training}, our training pipeline consists of three stages.
+As mentioned in Section~\ref{sec:training}, our training pipeline consists of two stages.
 In the pretraining stage, we use the AdamW optimizer with an initial learning rate of $2 10^{-4}$, a batch size of 1024, and train the model for 1 epoch.
-We jointly finetune the weights of the base vision encoder, MoV-Adapter, and LLM with a batch size of 128 and an initial learning rate of $2 10^{-5}$ during supervised fine-tuning.
-In the last stage, only the LoRA layers are trained and we keep the same hyperparameter setting as the supervised fine-tuning phase.
+We jointly finetune the weights of all components except additional vision experts with a batch size of 128 and an initial learning rate of $2 10^{-5}$ during supervised finetuning.
 We use 3 transformer blocks ($L 3$) in the MoV-Adapter and its hidden dimension is 1024, which is consistent with the base vision encoder CLIP.
-The input resolution of the base vision encoder is set as 672$\times$672.
+The input resolution of the base vision encoder is 672$\times$672.
 Two residual blocks with an average pooling are employed in the MoV-Adapter to reduce the number of output image tokens from 2304 to 576.
-More details about vision experts are released in the Appendix.
+For the experiment performed in Table~\ref{tab:intro_exp}, we follow the default setting of LLaVA-1.5 but incorporate several additional datasets, including DocVQA~\cite{docvqa}, ChartQA~\cite{chartqa}, RefCOCO~\cite{refcoco}, LLaVA-Med~\cite{llava_med}, VQA-RAD~\cite{vqa_rad}, and SLAKE~\cite{slake}.
+More details about vision experts, ablations, and analysis are available in Appendix~\ref{sec:appendix_vision} and~\ref{sec:appendix_exp}.